BCIT-MakePlus/pyscan/README.md

 - When logged into mail parser, if you leave screen or close application an error will show

 ## Installation:

+### Install Python
+Refer to the [Python 3 Installation & Setup Guide](https://realpython.com/installing-python/) to properly configure and install Python. \
+For our program, we used Python 3.6.

+### Install Git
+Dowload Git from [here](https://git-scm.com/downloads).
+You will need this to clone the GitHub repository.

+In a terminal window, cd to a location you want to save the repository to.
+Then run one of the following commands:

 Clone the repository using HTTPS:
 ```
 git clone https://github.com/emilieez/pyscan.git